wellscrosby/MRGHoloOcean/client/docs/agents/torpedo-auv-agent.rst

 **AUV Fins (``0``)**
   Takes in a 5 length vector.
 The first element is the right fin angle from -45 to 45 degrees, then top, left, and bottom.
 The last element is the "thruster" with a value of -100 to 100.

+**Custom Dynamics (``1``)**
+   A 6-length floating point vector of linear and angular accelerations in the global frame.
+This is to be used for implementing custom dynamics.
+Besides collisions, all other forces and torques - including gravity, buoyancy, and damping - have been disabled in the simulator to allow for a clean slate for custom dynamics.

 Sockets
 -------